shannonkam/shannonkam.github.io/essays/the-final-countdown.md

 ## Key Takeaways

 This course gave me the opportunity to enhance my front-end development skills.
 Previously, I had mainly used my coding skills to create one-off web pages following certain specifications.
-I also had used my skills in a two-month-long web development project.
+I also used my skills in a two-month-long web development project.
 This class allowed me to exercise skills that I had previously attained and helped me acquire new ones.
 One such skill was utilizing “user stories” as a tool to figure out what web pages we needed to create and how they connected to each other.

 I was also able to improve my project management skills.
 I learned how to organize customer feedback notes, set realistic deadlines, and coordinate effectively with my team.
 I gained experience in estimating how long it takes to accomplish certain tasks and gave me a better understanding of what it takes to manage a project successfully.